The Best Old Fashioned Bakery Style Bran Muffins

 Why I love Bran Muffins

 This large batch of bran muffins is the the perfect recipe to make and share.
 These muffins are perfect for breakfast, slightly sweet, tender, and filling.
+Make-ahead convenience.
+You can keep the batter in the refrigerator for up to a week so you can bake fresh muffins whenever the craving hits.
 They also freeze well.
 Anyone who tries these muffins gets completely addicted to them.
 You must trust me on this one!
 You are going to love these muffins.
 My kiddos love these muffins.
 My littlest will eat a whole one for breakfast.
 However, she does have to ask for an extra bathroom pass mind you.
-So if your child has a teacher who is stingy with the potty passes, you might want to wait to give them a muffin for an after school snack!
+So if your child has a teacher who is stingy with the potty passes, you might want to wait to give them their muffin for an after school snack!

 Bran is particularly rich in dietary fiber and essential fatty acids and contains significant quantities of starch, protein, vitamins and dietary minerals. (wikipedia)